faulhat/roguelike/README.md

-# roguelike
+# De Re Publica
-De Re Publica: A game somewhere between a roguelike and an RPG that takes place in the Late Republic.
+A game somewhere between a roguelike and an RPG that takes place in the Late Republic.
 Named for a political treatise by Cicero.

 How to get the working version: